carolinetwyman/WeatherApp/README.md

-Type in your homwtown and see the current weather conditions.
+Type in your hometown and see the current weather conditions.

 <img src="images/Search.png">